 Manage passwords for server administration securely.
 Passwords supplied to IG can be provided in files, through environment variables, or as system property values.
 Choose the approach that is most appropriate and secure for your deployment.

 Misconfiguration

-Misconfiguration can arise from bad or mistaken configuration decisions, and from poor change management.
-Depending on the configuration error, features can stop working in obvious or subtle ways, and potentially introduce security vulnerabilities.
+Misconfiguration can arise from bad or mistaken configuration decisions, and from poor change management, causing the following behaviour:

-The following behaviour can be caused by misconfiguration:

 • Routes fail to load, or succeed in loading but cause unexpected behaviour.